top of page

 Artist | Educator | Founder

-I believe education itself can be an art form, and that every student is an artist of their own life.
+As an artist and educator, I see education itself as an art form, and every student as an artist of their own life.

 My mother once called me a dreamer and encouraged me to follow my vision.
-She supported my decision to move from Japan to the Monterey Peninsula to study art, not with instructions, but with something more powerful: her trust.
-That trust became my compass.
-It taught me how to explore, take risks, and discover my own path as an artist.
+She supported my decision to move from Japan to the Monterey Peninsula to study art—not with instructions, but with something more powerful: her trust.
+That trust became my compass, teaching me to explore, take risks, and discover my own path as an artist.

-Through years of process-based and socially engaged art practice, I came to understand creativity not as a skill, but as a way of living.
-Meaning emerges through curiosity, exploration, and reflection, and learning happens most deeply through shared experience and community.
+Through years of process-based and socially engaged art practice, I came to understand creativity not as a skill, but as a way of being.
+Meaning emerges through curiosity, experimentation, and reflection.
+Learning happens most deeply through shared experience and community.

 Play Full Ground grew out of this journey.
 It is the living expression of what I’ve learned as an artist and educator.
-Here, I offer students what my mother once offered me: a place grounded in trust, possibility, and belonging, where they are encouraged to experiment, reflect, take responsibility for their learning, and grow into the artists of their own lives.
+Here, I offer students what my mother once offered me: a space rooted in trust, curiosity, and possibility.
+Students are encouraged to experiment, reflect, take responsibility for their learning, and grow into the artists of their own lives.

 mai ryuno artist educator founder of play full ground looking up to a blue sky